Spring 2019 Change of Program (Add/Drop)

 Courses in other divisions of Columbia University and at NYU Law School

-- Columbia University - To cross-register for a Spring 2018 non-Law course you must submit a petition to Registration Services by no later than Monday, January 22 (close of Law School Add/Drop).
+- Columbia University - To cross-register for a Spring 2019 non-Law course you must submit a petition to Registration Services by no later than Friday, January 25.
 Review the rules pertaining to CU non-Law credit that may be counted toward the JD degree here and toward the LLM degree here.
 Note different schools have their own cross-registration rules.
 More information about cross-registration can be found here.

 - NYU Law School - To take classes at NYU Law School you must complete a separate application process for a specific list of classes.
 More information can be found here.